Azerbaijani dialects

 Azerbaijani dialects reflect relatively minor language differences and are mutually intelligible.
 The Azerbaijani language has two distinct sublanguages: Northern and Southern.
+The International Organization for Standardization (ISO) considers Northern and Southern Azerbaijani, as two distinct languages.

-Southern Azerbaijani contains many Arabic and Persian words that are not familiar to northern speakers.
+Southern Azerbaijani contains many Persian and Arabic words that are not familiar to northern speakers.
 This began to increase in 1828.
+Likewise, Northern Azerbaijani contains a significant amount of Russian loanwords, which southern speakers are not familiar with.
+These differences have given rise to debate over whether the two are in fact the same language, or two completely separate languages.

 History

 In his Seyahatnâme (travelogue), 17th-century Ottoman traveler Evliya Çelebi provided a detailed account of the Ajem-Turkic (or Azerbaijani) dialects in continuum with the Turkish dialects of the Armenian highlands: Diyarbekir, Bitlis, and few samples of Erzurum, Van, Hamadan, Mosul, and Tabriz.
 Evliya Çelebi specified the Tabrizi dialect as the speech of the Turkomans, Afshars, and "Gök-dolaq".
 Apart from formal samples, these dialects were further exemplified by his dialogue with the Safavid governors of Urmia, Tabriz, Shamakhi, and Yerevan.

 Dialect groups

 The main dialect groups are Eastern (Derbent, Baku, Shamakhi, Mugan and Lankaran dialects), Western (Qazakh, Karabakh, Ganja and Ayrum dialects), Northern (Nukha, Zaqatala - Qakh dialects) and Southern (Yerevan, Nakhchivan, Ordubad and Tabriz dialects).
 The dialects are mutually intelligible but differ with regard to accent, syntax, and vocabulary.
 Eastern and northern groups of dialects were influenced by the Kypchak language.